biobakery/MTX_model/README.md

 If you use the MTXmodel package, please cite our manuscript:
-Zhang et al., "Statistical approaches for differential expression analysis in metatranscriptomics" (In submission).
+Zhang et al., Statistical approaches for differential expression analysis in metatranscriptomics. *Bioinformatics*, 37: i34-i41 (2021).

 And feel free to link it to your Methods: https://github.com/biobakery/MTX_model